-- The air cylinder raises and lowers the diaphragm. - Raising the diaphragm creating a vacuum. - The vacuum forces the discharge valve assembly closed. - Atmospheric pressure pushes liquid and/or air up the inlet plumbing to fill the vacuum. - When the diaphragm is driven down the air and liquid under the diaphragm is compressed closing the inlet check valve and forcing the liquid and /or air out the discharge. - The closing of the inlet valve assembly also prevents the liquid and air trapped in the inlet line from dropping back down (to atmosphere).
+- The air cylinder housing raises and lowers the diaphragm. - Raising the diaphragm creates a vacuum. - The vacuum forces the discharge valve assembly closed. - Atmospheric pressure pushes liquid and/or air up the inlet plumbing to fill the vacuum. - When the diaphragm is driven down the air and liquid under the diaphragm is compressed closing the inlet check valve and forcing the air and liquid out the discharge. - The closing of the inlet valve assembly also prevents the liquid and air trapped in the inlet line from dropping back down (to atmosphere).

-Suction Stroke \bigwedge Discharge Stroke Inlet Valve Assembly: Discharge Valve Assembly: Discharge Valve Assembly: Inlet Valve Assembly: closes and seals on the valve seat that is part of the pump seat that is part of the inlet base under the discharge (chamber. chamber.
+Discharge Stroke

+Discharge Valve Assembly:

+opens away from the pump

+Inlet Valve Assembly:

+closes and seals on the valve

+seat that is part of the inlet

+chamber.